VA Loans

 To use this benefit, you need a Certificate of Eligibility (COE) that confirms your service history meets VA requirements.
 Your lender can often pull this directly from the VA database during the loan process.
 Also, the home must serve as your primary residence, and it must meet VA minimum property requirements.
 A VA-ordered appraisal confirms both the value and the basic condition of the property.

 VA loans can cover purchases, new construction, and refinances.
-So if you're looking at VA refinance options, including the VA Interest Rate Reduction Refinance Loan (IRRRL), the same eligibility rules apply.
-The funding fee varies by loan type, so your loan officer will walk you through the specific costs before you commit.
+So if you’re looking at VA refinance options, including the VA Interest Rate Reduction Refinance Loan (IRRRL), the same eligibility rules apply.

-VA Loans Limits and Entitlement
+VA Loan Limits and Entitlement

-VA Loans Qualification Requirements
+VA Loan Qualification Requirements

 For a full breakdown of service requirements, the VA eligibility requirements page covers active duty, veteran, Reserve, National Guard, and surviving spouse categories in detail.